versett/eslint-plugin-versett/README.md

 ## Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.
+Please read [this doc](https://versett.quip.com/zyEcAZ0ZosJn/How-to-Contribute-Code) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning